Fiat Chrysler deepen China joint venture to push Jeep brand

-FRANKFURT Fiat Chrysler Automobiles NV (FCHA.MI) and China's Guangzhou Automobile Industry Group Co [GZGVTD.UL] said they would deepen their alliance through a joint sales, marketing and product organization to push Jeep, Fiat and Chrysler brands in China.
+FRANKFURT Nov 20 Fiat Chrysler Automobiles NV and China's Guangzhou Automobile Industry Group Co said they would deepen their alliance through a joint sales, marketing and product organisation to push Jeep, Fiat and Chrysler brands in China.

 In April, Guangzhou Automobile Group said it had struck a deal with Fiat Chrysler to produce a raft of Jeep sports utility vehicles developed for Chinese customers.